A Local’s Guide to Paris’ Arrondissements

 The construction of the French National Library in the 1980s helped put the district back on the map, and the area around the building was revamped with avant-garde architecture, trendy bars along the Seine’s bank, and incredible street art.

-The Mural Program in Paris 13 invited the world’s most renowned street artists to give some color to this district of Paris.
-If you are a curious visitor, we urge you to give it a chance!
+The Mural Program in Paris 13 invited the world’s most renowned street artists to give some color to this District of Paris.
+If you are a curious visitor, I urge you to give it a chance!

 MAIN SIGHTS: The Mural Program, La Butte-aux-Cailles neighborhood, French National Library, bank of the Seine River (and its bars).